 The Ultimate Gluten Free Matzah Recipe

 Making matzah is surprisingly simple, it is only gluten free flour and water.
-You need a a hole maker which I found in a specialty kitchen store where the pasta making equipment is, and a “saj”, a sphere shaped cooking pot that is inverted over the flame.
-You could use a wok, instead, if you cant find a “saj”, just make sure if it has a wooden handle that it doesn’t catch on fire!
+First you need a a hole maker which I found in a specialty kitchen store where the pasta making equipment is, and a “saj”, a sphere shaped cooking pot that is inverted over the flame.
+One could use a wok, instead, if you can’t find a “saj”, just make sure if it has a wooden handle that it doesn’t catch on fire!
 You also need a timer, a bowl, measuring cups and a rolling pin.
 Parchment paper makes transfer ( to the “saj”), and clean up easier.

 Here is the basic recipe for one large gluten free matzah: 1/2 cup of flour mix and a scant 1/3 cup of water.
 That’s all.

 Here are some tips: You mix with your hands and you want to get a dough that is springy, yet not crumbly.
 I judge it by mixing it with my hands and running the dough ball on the side of the bowl to get any flour left there during the mixing stage.
 When the dough ball stays ballish, you are probably to the correct consistency.
 You may need to add more flour or water depending on your flour mix, but add either sparingly until you have a dough ball that doesn’t fall apart yet is not sticky.
 Don’t be afraid to experiment.